Upcoming Events

 Margaret has drawn and painted since childhood.
 Originally growing up in Melbourne, moving to Canberra at the age of 17 where she did further studies in Art.

-A Malua Bay Resident, Margaret, with her husband John, after being a part time resident of Durras for many years they retired to the NSW South Coast from Canberra in 1999.
+A Malua Bay Resident, Margaret, with her husband John retired to the NSW South Coast from Canberra in 1999 after being a part time resident for many years.
 The beauty, peace and serenity she feels in this corner of the world inspires her to paint, and besides family, painting is the love of her life.
 Art is her “expression”, it is challenging.

 Margaret studied at the ANU doing courses which covered life drawing, etching, lino cut and oils.
 After which she then furthered her studies doing more courses in oils and water colour.
 In 2001 Margaret discovered the beauty of pastels and since then most of her work features the pastel medium.

-Margaret is a member of Creative Arts Batemans Bay and the South Coast Pastel Society, both groups holding several exhibitions throughout the year.
+Margaret is a member of the South Coast Pastel Society who hold several exhibitions throughout the year.

 Pricing